IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

    auto lambdaAdd = [](int x, int y) { return x + y; };

-In lambdas, it's possible to use the :code:`auto` keyword as the type specifier in a parameter list it it the type is generic.[[[not sure about this. is it something like "...list if the type is generic."?]]]
+In lambdas, it's possible to use the :code:`auto` keyword as the type specifier in a parameter list if the type is generic.
 It can also take another lambda expression as an argument.

 .. code-block:: cpp